Where Will World Cup Betting Be Legal When US Hosts in 2026?

 Maybe retail sportsbooks will have found their niche in an American sports betting marketplace, by then almost a decade old.

-Just four of the 11 American venues are in states with legal sports betting.
+Just five of the 11 American venues are in states with legal sports betting.
 Missouri has failed to pass a bill although neighboring Kansas is up and running.

 Most US World Cup Host States are Without Legal Sports Betting